taliff0001/cs_440_airflow_etl_pipeline_project/README.md

 ### Configure the `.env` File

-1. Create a `.env` file in the root directory of the project.
+1. Create a `.env` file in the root directory of the project
 2. Add your Kaggle API credentials to the `.env` file:

 ```env